What's a port order?

 Can I port out my numbers from Teams to a different phone service provider or carrier?

 To port out your numbers from Teams to a different carrier, you must submit a request with the new carrier.
-You'll also need to set a porting PIN by opening a support case.
-For information on how to get support, see Get support.
+You'll also need to set a porting PIN in the Microsoft Teams admin center.

 When your new carrier contacts us with the porting request, we'll ask them to provide the PIN you defined.

 If you need further assitance setting up a PIN please contact the Telephone Number Services Team

 Number porting is easy to do.
 Your order can get messed up, however, if there's a problem with the phone service provider, the order is incomplete and missing information, or there are typos.

 Here are the most common mistakes we see customers make when they port numbers.
 Save yourself a call to customer support and double-check for these errors.